-From Manchester to Orlando to last year's attack on Notre Dame and everywhere in between global terror is a world wide problem that faces us all in 2018.
+From Christchurch to Sri Lanka, global terror is a world wide problem that plagues our world in 2019.
 The past teaches us valuable lessons about how evil can and must be defeated.
 It teaches us that it is better to fight a war with allies rather than isolated and on our own.
 On D-Day 1944 British (Sword, Gold beaches) and Canadian forces (Juno beach) played a major part in the successful landings.

 |The French Remember|